 What is the King’s Host Agreement?

-This three-part documentation is facilitated by King’s Careers & Employability but may require you to get support from your personal tutor or academic department as it requires that you, your employer and King’s all complete the document in order for formal approval.
+This tripartite documentation is facilitated by King’s Careers & Employability but may require you to seek involvement from your personal tutor or academic department as it requires that you, your employer and King’s all complete the document us to formally approve.

-The Agreement is not a contract of employment, and King’s maintains no contractual involvement in setting aspects such as pay, working hours, location, termination and notice periods, other than ensuring our base minimum expectations are met.
+The Agreement is not a contract of employment and King’s maintains no contractual involvement in setting aspects such as pay, working hours, location, termination & notice periods other than ensuring our base minimum expectations are met.

-Important to know: It is not to be used in lieu of a contract of employment, which you may sign separately directly with your host employer.
+It is not to be used in lieu of a contract of employment, which you may sign separately, directly with your host employer.

 Who can use it?

 You are eligible to use the King's Host Agreement if you are: